ROBMYERS1856/University-of-Minnesota-/3. Weekly Homework/20. RED Team vs BLUE Team/IMAGE/REDTEAM.md

 ![pic](3.PNG)

-### We know the Ashton manages the "Secret Folder".
+### We know that Ashton manages the "Secret Folder".
 Lets try HYDRA and BRUTE FORCE to gain access to the Secret Folder.

 ### [BRUTE FORCE](brute.md)

-### Now that we have got Ashton's logon credentials, Lets see if they work.
+Now that we have learned Ashtons Password from using Hydra, enter them into the Sign-in page:

+* Username: ashton

+* Password: leopoldo

 ![pic](5.PNG)